Colchester Borough Council is encouraging residents to get composting at home this autumn to save money and help the environment.

 Composting at home not only reduces your carbon footprint and is a great addition to your usual recycling habits, but the nutrient-rich product is fantastic for your garden and could save you money too.

 October is a busy month for keen gardeners and those picking up windfall fruit and autumn leaves.
 To encourage residents to get composting, Colchester Borough Council is promoting the compost bin special offer from Essex County Council.
-Bins are available from only £8.98Opens new window.
+Bins are available from £8.90.
 There’s also a multi-buy offer for residents with larger gardens or for those who team up with a friend of neighbour to buy a bin.

 Composting at home is a quick, easy and cost-effective method of clearing away garden waste and making a free supply of compost to use in your garden for the spring.
 Whether it’s vegetable peelings and egg shells from the kitchen, a left over pumpkin from Halloween, shredded paper or the cuttings from one last outing for the lawnmower, simply thrown it in your compost bin and over the winter months it will rot down to produce environmentally friendly compost.